Huxpro/dotfiles/README.md

 $ git config --global user.email "email@example.com"
 ```

+### VSCode Auto Settings Sync

+If you forked and used an older version of this setup where `~/Library/Application\ Support/Code/User/settings.json` is linked to `path/to/dotfiles/vscode/settings.json`.
+You will need to first `rm ~/Library/Application\ Support/Code/User/settings.json` to remove the link so the VSCode Auto Setting can synchronize correctly.

 References
 ----------

-This dotfiles shamelessly borrow a lot from the web.
+This dotfiles (especially the older version) shamelessly borrow a lot from the web.
 (Thx, the internet!)

 * <https://dotfiles.github.io/>
 * <https://github.com/nicksp/dotfiles>